 You must submit a copy of your fingerprints, a copy of your criminal history, and a copy of all police reports with your application.
 These forms are provided in our office and online.

-Step 5: Obtain At Least Three Letters Of Recommendation
+Step Five: Obtain at Least Three Letters of Recommendation

 You need at least three letters of recommendation to apply for a pardon.
 Only one of these references can be written by a family member.
 Consider former teachers, employers, friends, volunteer supervisors, etc. when looking for people to write your other letters of recommendation.

-Step 6: Obtain A Letter From Your Parole Officer
+Step Six: Obtain a Letter From Your Parole Officer

 This letter should explain how long you have been on parole or when you were released from parole.